sequra/sequra-style/.github/PULL_REQUEST_TEMPLATE.md

 _Restricting changes are those that limit the current style or add new rules, while expanding changes are those that remove rules or relax the current ones._

-_Rectricting changes should be discussed with the team before being accepted, and their [severity level set to `info`](https://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Severity) to allow time for adoption before making them mandatory._
+_Changes should be discussed with the team before being accepted._

+_Restricting changes should have [severity level `info`](https://www.rubydoc.info/gems/rubocop/RuboCop/Cop/Severity) to allow time for adoption before making them mandatory._

 ### References
 * **Related pull-requests:** _list of related pull-requests (comma-separated): #1, #2_